corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/user-admin.md

 8. Click **Create User** to complete the registration.

-9. Send the user their login details.
-Remind them to change their password.
+9. Send the user their login details, and remind them to change their password.

-## Manage a user
+## Managing users

 You can change a user's status, password, or group membership from the **User Details** screen.